 Last year I had the privilege of writing the Carillon Tower and War Memorial’s children’s book about Songster, Loughborough’s very own war horse.
-An old friend of mine, Liz Waddell, did the illustrations, and we were helped throughout by Mary Baird and Mel Gould of the Carillon.
+A friend of mine, Liz Waddell, did the illustrations, and we were helped throughout by Mary Baird and Mel Gould of the Carillon.
 I learned a lot from the experience – historical things about the military and World War One specifically, as well as how Loughborough coped with the declaration of war.

 But I also learned things about myself.
 My dad died from cancer whilst I was working on the book and I lost the will to do anything, let along be creative.
 We were on a tight deadline, though, so Liz did all that she could without any text before very quickly needing some of the story to help inform her artwork.
 Not wanting to let her down was finally the thing that made me sit and write.
 It was a struggle, I won’t lie, but in the end our friendship top-trumped my grief.